CAR ACCIDENT ATTORNEY ST. PAUL, MN

 Even if you have not yet met a threshold, you should seek out an experienced St. Paul car accident attorney to give you guidance.

-CAN MY RATES GO UP IF I AM INJURED IN A MINNESOTA CAR ACCIDENT?
+CAN MY RATES GO UP IF I AM INJURED IN A MINNESOTA AUTO ACCIDENT?

 Whether your rates can increase is determined by who is determined to be at fault for the crash.
 If you are injured and your insurance paid medical bills or wage loss, your rates cannot go up if you are 50% or less at fault for the car crash.